AmaDeuSZodiacXz/LeFusion/SALAD/training/README.md

-# STEP 1: Train Synthetic Model (NeuralSynth Technique)
+# STEP 1: Train Synthetic Model (SALAD Technique)

 ## Overview

-This is the core innovation of NeuralSynth - training a diffusion model with:
+This is the core innovation of SALAD - training a diffusion model with:
 - **Adaptive Noise Scheduling**: Learnable beta parameters
 - **Lesion-Aware Attention**: Focus on lesion boundaries
 - **Multi-Scale Features**: Handle all lesion sizes